Rahi374/rog-js/README.md

 I saw a problem that tylerc's ROG had a ruby client, making it very difficult to distribute the game.
 So, my goal is to make a networked dungeon crawler with a Ruby/Sinatra server and a JavaScript client.

-Also sicne I'm not good with JavaScript game engines yet, I'm probably going to end up using EaselJS on the client-side.
+Also since I'm not good with JavaScript game engines yet, I'm probably going to end up using EaselJS on the client-side.
 Also I'm still debating whether to use HTTP or Websockets.

 ### Requirements